-Now that the weather is warm, kids are getting outside and expending all of that pent-up energy from the months spent inside.
+Even though the weather is getting colder, many kids still need to get outside and expend all of that pent-up energy from the months spent inside.
 Since school was canceled and kids were forced to forgo play dates and organized sports, many parents found themselves running out of ideas for entertaining the kids.
 What better way to get the kids active in the yard than with a cheap trampoline?
-Ordinarily, trampolines aren’t can be prohibitively expensive, but we have found some trampoline deals so good that you might just think again about purchasing this new toy for your kids.
+Ordinarily, trampolines can be prohibitively expensive, but we have found some trampoline deals so good that you might just think again about purchasing this new toy for your kids.
 And if it’s too cold to use right now, purchase one for next season today so the kids have something to look forward to in the spring.
 Read on and check out the best trampoline deals you can score online right now.

 Today’s Best Cheap Trampoline Deals

 - Stamina 1635 36-Inch Folding Trampoline — 43, was 50

 - Ancheer 4.6' Foldable Oval Fitness Trampoline with Handlebar — 104, was 204